niklasmohrin/franckHertzExperiment/README.md

-# Frank Hertz Versuch
+# Franck Hertz Versuch
-Simulation of the Quantum Physic experiment by Frank Hertz.
+Simulation of the Quantum Physic experiment by Franck Hertz.